-To be successful with social media marketing, it's essential to have a well-defined target audience and to create content that is relevant and engaging to them.
-Be consistent with posting updates and with monitoring and responding to any comments or messages promptly.
+To succeed with social media marketing, having a well-defined target audience and creating relevant and engaging content is essential.
+Be consistent with posting updates and promptly monitoring and responding to comments or messages.

 Examples in the B2B space include using LinkedIn and tapping into the knowledge to help attract followers to your LinkedIn page.
 Whether it's optimizing your LinkedIn page for SEO, adding follow buttons to your website and page links in your email signature, or diving deep into your analytics and adjusting your content accordingly, there are a lot of options through the platform to facilitate some of the same things that an event can offer.